-- Living with the physical environment The challenge of natural hazards; The living world; Physical landscapes in the UK.

-- Challenges in the human environment -

-Urban issues and challenges; The changing

-economic world; The challenge of resource
+- Living with the physical environment The challenge of natural hazards; The living world; Physical landscapes in the UK. - Challenges in the human environment Urban issues and challenges; The changing economic world; The challenge of resource management. - Geographical applications Fieldwork; Geographical skills; Pre-release resource booklet.

-management.

-- Geographical applications Fieldwork; Geographical skills; Pre-release resource booklet.

-How will you be assessed?
 The GCSE is assessed through three exams at the end of Year 11: